This Vegan German Potato Salad is so easy to make, nobody will believe it’s vegan and hits the spot!

 - If you have the time, leave everything to rest and soak up the brine.
 This can be 30 minutes or even over night.
 If you want to proceed without this step that is ok as well.

-- Add 1 teaspoon of salt, mix well.
+- Add salt to taste, about 1 teaspoon, mix well.
 Try the potato salad.
 Add more salt if needed.

 Leave a Reply